-Cyber bullying hurts or embarrasses someone through the use of technology such as email, social networking sites or text messages.
+Cyber bullying uses digital means to bully, this could be through the use of technology such as email, social networking sites or text messages.
 Online behaviour is subject to the same laws that make bullying unlawful.
 Posting content that may tarnish a person's reputation to the point where others' opinions of that person has lessened, may also constitute as defamation.